AdobeDocs/experience-platform.en/help/destinations/catalog/social/tiktok.md

 ## Exported data {#exported-data}

-Check your TikTok Ads Manager account (under **Assets > Audiences**) to verify if your Adobe segment was exported successfully.
-The audience will be populated as an audience type: 'Partner Audience'.
+Check your [!DNL TikTok Ads Manager] account (under **Assets > Audiences**) to verify if your Experience Platform segment was exported successfully.
+The audience will be populated as an audience type: `Partner Audience`.

 ## Data usage and governance {#data-usage-governance}